juju/charmstore/docs/API.md

 its various components, including the id itself.
 The information is exactly that contained within the entity id.

-The request URL may omit series.
 For charms which support multiple series in metadata, the Series attribute will be the default series for the charm.
 Otherwise the Series will be set to the charm store default.

 ```go
 type Id struct {